Skip to main content

 Goxawee G4007

 The Goxawee G4007-US has a lot of appeal.
-It includes a flex shaft and more than 100 pieces for sanding, grinding, cutting, polishing, and more.
-There's a three-jaw chuck and cutting shield included, too.
-The kit even throws in replacement brushes for the electric motor.
-However, the quality isn’t that great.
+It includes a flex shaft, more than 100 attachment pieces, a three-jaw chuck and cutting shield, and even replacement brushes for the electric motor.
+Despite all the bells and whistles, the quality just isn’t that great.

-The Goxawee doesn't seem like the kind of tool that's going to last many years.
-The flex shaft is a nice feature to have but probably won't get much use.
-The included tools might not have the longest life either and the case isn't that large or as high quality as the Dremel case.
+The G4007 doesn't seem like the kind of tool that's going to last many years.
+While the flex shaft is a nice feature to have, it probably wouldn’t get much use and the included tools don’t seem like the highest quality either.

-We also had trouble getting the sanding drums to be snug on the mandrel attachments, even though we tightened them quite a bit.
-On the spec sheet, its 1.3 amp motor is competitive with the best, and its speed control dials between 8,000 to 30,000 rpm.
-However, it’s best considered as a light-duty, occasional-use tool.
+During testing we had trouble getting the sanding drums to be snug on the mandrel attachments, even though we tightened them quite a bit.
+On the spec sheet, this dremel’s 1.3 amp motor is competitive with the best, and its speed control dials between 8,000 to 30,000 rpm.
+However, we still think it’s best considered as a light-duty, occasional-use tool.

 Pros